Insecticides For Swimming Pools & Where To Buy

 Waterboatman and Backswimmer

 • They have four legs with their back legs being much longer than their front legs.
-The back legs have fringed hairs that make it easy for them to float and paddle around on the water’s surface.
+The back legs have fringed hairs that make it easy for them to float and paddle around on the water surface.

 • Backswimmers often are a by-product of having Water Boatman because they are predators of Water Boatman bugs.

-Use the images and description above to help you properly identify the specific Waterbug problem you are dealing with.
+Use the images and description above to help you to properly identify the specific Waterbug problem you are dealing with.
 If you are not totally sure, contact us and we will assist you with proper identification.

 Inspection